Creamy Thai Curry Soup

 • Fresh Is Best: Real ginger and fresh lime juice really do matter here.

 A bowl of creamy chicken soup with noodles, garnished with lime and fresh herbs.
-Pin it
+Save

 A bowl of creamy chicken soup with noodles, garnished with lime and fresh herbs. | lilicooks.com